tdwaf/doc.jp/docs/resources/currently-using.md

 ### Grammar

 - [Bunpro](https://bunpro.jp/grammar_points): Pretty cool.
 Groups grammar points by N~ level or by textbook.
 Will essentially make the equivolent of an Anki deck in the UI.
 I use it more so for repetition but I learn from text books.

+- [TokiniAndy Course](https://www.tokiniandy.com/login): He has free youtube videos but the course is amazing.
+Has graded readers, shadowing practice, vocabulary review, textbook lesson and practice (Genki), and more.
+I'm not using it anymore as I'm following a different book than genki now.

 ### Dictionaries